-If subsequent to paying enrollment fees, a student becomes eligible for an enrollment fee deferment to an outside agency, the student should have the document stating the deferment submitted to the Cashier's Office.
+If subsequent to paying enrollment fees, a student becomes eligible for an enrollment fee deferment to an outside agency, the student should have the document stating the deferment submitted to the Cashiers Office.
 The student will then automatically be mailed a refund check of the deferred fees or a credit card credit within two weeks after the outside agency has been billed.

-Details regarding the refund policy are available from the Cashier's Office or Admissions Office.
+Further details regarding the refund policy are available from the Cashiers Office or Admissions Office.